NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 // By default whis will look at localhost:6379 const redis = new Redis()

-// If you have startd Redis on addiferent port like 1234
+// If you have started Redis on a different port like 1234
 // then simpliy write the port number as the first argument like so const redisCustomPort = new Redis(1234)

-// If you have sett Redis up on a differnt computer then you need to
+// If you have set Redis up on a different computer, then you need to
-// provide the portnumber and ip address or write it as a url const redisRemoteServerIpAddr = new Redis(6379, "198.51.100.0") const redisRemoteServerUrl = new Redis("example.com:6379")
+// provide the port number and ip address or write it as a URL const redisRemoteServerIpAddr = new Redis(6379, "198.51.100.0") const redisRemoteServerUrl = new Redis("redis://example.com:6379")
 ```

 ##### Using ioRedis in your project